shiloenix/vextra/README.md

 Every completed download is logged locally with title, thumbnail, format, and timestamp.
 Search, browse, and manage your history — or clear it all at once.

 ### No ads, no telemetry
-VIDOE collects nothing.
+VIDO collects nothing.
 No analytics, no tracking, no third-party scripts.
 Your downloads stay between you and your machine.

 ### Docker containerized
-VIDOE ships as a Docker Compose stack.
+VIDO ships as a Docker Compose stack.
 One command and it's running — no Node or Python setup required on the host.

 ### Self-hosted
 You own the server.
 Downloads go straight to your machine's `~/Downloads` folder.
 Nothing passes through any third-party service.